kehinde-durodola/examgen/README.md

 # ExamGen - AI-Powered Exam Question Generator

 An open-source web application that transforms study materials into practice exam questions using AI.
-Students upload PDFs and receive intelligent multiple-choice questions for self-assessment.
+Students upload PDFs or paste text to receive intelligent multiple-choice questions for self-assessment.

 ## Features